twilson63/permaweb-cookbook/docs/src/fundamentals/decentralized-computing/hyperbeam/hyperbeam-introduction.md

 HyperBEAM is the primary, production-ready implementation of the AO-Core protocol, built on the robust Erlang/OTP framework.
 It serves as a decentralized operating system, powering the AO Computer—a scalable, trust-minimized, distributed supercomputer built on the permanent storage of Arweave.

+*For the most current technical specifications and implementation details, refer to the [official HyperBEAM documentation](https://hyperbeam.arweave.net).*

 ## What is HyperBEAM?

 Think of HyperBEAM as your "Swiss Army knife" for decentralized development.
 It's not a single-purpose application, but rather a powerful, extensible engine that transforms the abstract concepts of AO-Core into a concrete, operational system.